 Of course, these two concepts overlap and have a lot in common, but thinking them to be one and the same means simplifying the situation.
 UX is a complex entity resulting from the synergy of technological, psychological, market and social aspects, deep analysis of the ways business interacts with clients, and encompasses everything from the look of your web app to the way your support team talks to the customers.
 UI is “simply” a visual aspect of this construct, something that is important but by no means comprehensive.

 7. You Should Always Follow Trends

 This myth is an ambiguous one because there is a thin line between a trend and evolution.
-If you compare modern websites with websites of fifteen years ago, you will see that they’ve evolved a great deal and, frankly speaking, modern ones, on average, are more convenient, better at their job and just plain better looking.
+If you compare modern websites with websites of fifteen years ago, you will see that they’ve evolved a great deal and, frankly speaking, modern ones, on average, are more convenient, better at their job, and just plain better looking.
+Honestly, the credit goes to the tremendous rise in web app development services.
 After all, if somebody starts following a particular trend, it means that there is something valuable in it.

 However, there is a difference between adopting a trend and blindly following it.
 Although it is quite possible to create excellent websites using WordPress themes, it doesn’t free you from the need to bring in something unique and original.
 Disproportionate percentage of modern websites and web apps basically use one and the same design with very minor variations.
 If your app looks indistinguishable from thousands of others, it is probably time to start thinking about separating from the fold.

 8. UX Has to Be Tested Only as a Whole

 If you think of it, this idea is nonsensical.
 UX is by definition modular, it can and will be changed, upgraded and replaced part by part in future.
 So why put off testing until everything is done, so that to correct a minute mistake it will be necessary to dismantle everything connected with it?